 The accretion on deferred consideration arises for the deferred consideration obligation associated with the acquisition of Macduff as the notes are non-interest bearing.

-The fair value adjustment on the embedded derivatives on Term Loan B relates to a Libor floor provision in the loan agreement and the earnings impact represents the change in the estimated fair values.
+The fair value adjustment on the embedded derivatives in Term Loan B relates to a Libor floor provision in the loan agreement and the earnings impact represents the change in the estimated fair values.

-(Gains) losses1 on contract derivatives
+(Gains) Losses1 on Contract Derivatives